 Mitsubishi - Japan

 24.77 ft (7.55 m)

 36.09 ft (11 m)

 2,681 lb (1,216 kg)

 3,763 lb (1,707 kg)

-32,808 feet (10,000 m; 6.2 miles)
+32,808 feet (10,000 m; 6.21 miles)

-Rate-of-Climb: 2,790 feet-per-minute (850 m/min)
+2,790 ft/min (850 m/min)

 2 x 7.7mm Type 97 machine guns in upper engine sides of fuselage.